CMU-313/spring24-nodebb-wildcats/UserGuide.md

 5. Make another post by following step 2.
 6. This time, do NOT check the **Anonymize Your Post** checkbox.
 7. Click **Submit** to make the post, and see that your username shows as normal.

+## AUTOMATED TESTING

+The automated test can be found under **test/posts.js**, between line 544 and line 552.
+This test makes sure that every post has an isAnonymous property, and if you check the anonymize checkbox, it sets isAnonymous to true.

+Since the default for isAnonymous is false, the ability to post a non-anonymous post is already covered by the existing post tests.
+Therefore, the added test that tests for isAnonymous==true is sufficient to test that checking the checkbox does indeed anonymize the post.